Amsterdam albatross: Behaviour

 Because of its rarity, the feeding ecology and at-sea distribution of the Amsterdam albatross is not well understood, although it is believed that the birds eat squid, crustaceans, and fish.
 Off-duty birds during the incubation stage of the breeding cycle cover large areas of the Indian Ocean, traveling up to 2400 km.

-Reproduction
+Breeding

 Amsterdam albatrosses breed biennially in the open marshy ground.
 Both parents incubate the egg in alternate stints that last for about a week, with the chick hatching after 80 days.
 The chick is brooded for a month and overall takes 230 days to fledge.
 At first, it is fed by its parents every three days, with the feeding frequency reduced as it approaches fledging.
 At the peak of weight gain, the chick weighs more than its parents but then loses weight as the extra reserves are used to grow feathers.
 Having fledged, the young bird stays at sea for around five years before returning to the colony and begins breeding a few years later.
-The breeding "language" of the Amsterdam albatross is similar to that of the wandering albatross.
+The breeding "language" of the Amsterdam albatross is similar to that of the snowy albatross.